TheMicDiet/chihiros-led-control/README.md

 # create a setting for specific weekdays with maximum brightness of 75 and ramp up time of 30 minutes
 python ./chihirosctl.py add-setting <device-address> 9:00 18:00 --weekdays monday --weekdays tuesday --ramp-up-in-minutes 30 --max-brightness 75

+# on RGB models, use the RGB versions of the above commands

+# manually set the brightness to 60 red, 80 green, 100 blue on RGB models
+python ./chihirosctl.py set-rgb-brightness <device-address> 60 80 100

+# create an automatic timed setting that turns on the light from 8:00 to 18:00
+python ./chihirosctl.py add-rgb-setting <device-address> 8:00 18:00

+# create a setting for specific weekdays with maximum brightness of 35, 55, 75 and ramp up time of 30 minutes
+python ./chihirosctl.py add-rgb-setting <device-address> 9:00 18:00 --weekdays monday --weekdays tuesday --ramp-up-in-minutes 30 --max-brightness 35 55 75

 # enable auto mode to activate the created timed settings
 python ./chihirosctl.py enable-auto-mode <device-address>